Albuquerque, New Mexico: Southeast

-Kirtland Air Force Base, Sandia National Laboratories, Sandia Science & Technology Park, the MaxQ commercial campus, Albuquerque International Sunport, American Society of Radiologic Technologists, Central New Mexico Community College, UNM South Campus, Presbyterian Hospital, VA Medical Center, Duke City BMX, University Stadium, Rio Grande Credit Union Field at Isotopes Park, The Pit, Mesa del Sol, Isleta Amphitheater, Netflix Studios, Isleta Resort & Casino, the National Museum of Nuclear Science & History, New Mexico Veterans Memorial, and Talin Market are all located in the Southeast quadrant of Albuquerque.
+Kirtland Air Force Base, Sandia National Laboratories, Sandia Science & Technology Park, MaxQ@Kirtland, Albuquerque International Sunport, American Society of Radiologic Technologists, Central New Mexico Community College, UNM South Campus, Presbyterian Hospital, VA Medical Center, Duke City BMX, University Stadium, Isotopes Park, The Pit, Mesa del Sol, Isleta Amphitheater, Netflix Studios, Pacific Fusion, Isleta Resort & Casino, National Museum of Nuclear Science & History, New Mexico Veterans Memorial, and Talin Market are all located in the Southeast quadrant of Albuquerque.

-The Four Hills neighborhoods are located in and around the foothills on the outskirts of Southeast Albuquerque.
-The vast newer subdivision of Volterra lies west of the Four Hills area.
+The Four Hills neighborhood is located in the foothills of Southeast Albuquerque.
+The Volterra subdivision lies west of Four Hills.

 Popular urban neighborhoods that can be found in Southeast Albuquerque include Nob Hill, Ridgecrest, Parkland Hills, Hyder Park, and University Heights.

 Southwest

 Traditionally consisting of agricultural and rural areas and suburban neighborhoods, the Southwest quadrant comprises the south-end of Downtown Albuquerque, the Barelas neighborhood, the rapidly growing west side, and the community of South Valley, New Mexico, often called "The South Valley".
 The quadrant extends all the way to the Isleta Indian Reservation.
 Newer suburban subdivisions on the West Mesa near the southwestern city limits join homes of older construction, some dating as far back as the 1940s.
 This quadrant includes the old communities of Atrisco, Los Padillas, Huning Castle, Kinney, Westgate, Westside, Alamosa, Mountainview, and Pajarito.
 The Bosque ("woodlands"), the National Hispanic Cultural Center, the Rio Grande Zoo, and Tingley Beach are also here.

 A new adopted development plan, the Santolina Master Plan, will extend development on the west side past 118th Street SW to the edge of the Rio Puerco Valley and house 100,000 by 2050.